We’ll post the latest competitor updates and information here.

 You do not need to bring all your kit to registration for checking, however random kit checks may be carried out at any point during the event.

-All competitors are required to sign a Kit Check and Declaration Form and hand to registration before competing
+All competitors are required hand a signed Kit Check List and Declaration to Registration before competing